NemesisWasAlienToo/CoreKit/README.md

 ## To do

 - Optimize Http request, response and server
-- Optimize Chord node lookup, insert and remove using linked list or binary tree
+- Optimize DHT node lookup, insert and remove using linked list or binary tree